Keith Ellison: Suing social media companies

 In November 2021, Ellison joined a bipartisan group of attorneys general investigating Meta, the owner of Instagram, for violating consumer protection laws.
 The investigation sought to collect information on how Meta works to increase youth engagement and any potential harm to young people's mental health resulting from that increased engagement.
 In October 2023, Ellison and a bipartisan group of over 30 attorneys general sued Meta for knowingly deploying features to increase youth engagement at the cost of their mental health and for deceiving the public about the platform's harmful effects.
 In his lawsuit, Ellison alleged that "features like infinite scroll and near-constant alerts were created with the express goal of hooking young users" and addicting them to Instagram.

 In August 2025, Ellison announced he was suing TikTok for designing its app to addict young users at the cost of their mental health.
 His lawsuit alleges that TikTok features like infinite scroll and excessive push notifications prey on the underdeveloped parts of young people's brains to keep them on the app; that TikTok's beauty filters harm young people's self-image; that TikTok knows the filters are harmful; and that TikTok's live-streaming and virtual currency features lead to the sexual exploitation of young users.

+In May 2026, Minnesota enacted a law banning prediction markets.
+Ellison defended the law, calling prediction markets a form of predatory gambling, after the Trump administration, Kalshi, and Polymarket sued the state.